 Your guide to living in Wills Hall, including instructions specific to your residence and other important information.

 - Bike storage

 - Catering options

 - Cleaning, recycling and rubbish

 - Rent and tenancy dates

-- Request a repair
+- Request a repair or maintenance

 - Social spaces